Losterixx/S-Core/README.md

 ## Features
 - Reload the plugin directly in-game
 - Customizable messages
+- Update-Checker (Automatically checks for updates on startup and when an admin joins.)
 - Spawn system:
   - `/setspawn` and `/spawn`
   - Automatic teleportation on (join, first join, death, movement when below a specified Y-height)